QuantEcon/python_lecture_sandpit/source/rst/information_consumption_smoothing-v3.rst

--  a **Ricardian equivalence** outcome describing effects on optimal consumption of a tax cut at time :math:`t` accompanied by a foreseen permanent increases in taxes just sufficient to finance the interest payments used to service risk-free government bonds issued to finance the tax cut
+-  a **Ricardian equivalence** outcome describing effects on optimal consumption of a tax cut at time :math:`t` accompanied by a foreseen permanent increases in taxes that is just sufficient to cover the interest payments used to service the risk-free government bonds that are issued to finance the tax cut

 -  a simple application of alternative ways to factor a covariance